International Diploma - MDT Programme

 1. Theoretical Component

-Comprises a Distance Learning module conducted by the University of Dundee, Scotland, in collaboration with The McKenzie Institute International.
-The module is over 1 semester and involves approximately 20 hours per week of self-directed learning.
+Comprises a Distance Learning module presented by The McKenzie Institute International.
+The module is 10 weeks duration and involves approximately 20 hours per week of self-directed learning.
 You will need to pass assessments in order to achieve success in this Component.

 2. Clinical Component